Albert Einstein was wrong!

 Interview on TogiNet RadioClick here

-General Relativity overturned; here's the solution for:
+General theory of Relativity overturned; here's the solution for:

 - Time travel into the future